Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Fit Mattress Reviews (2026)

-Pro Fit Mattress’s current sale lineup leans premium, with a smart adjustable-support bed, a cooling-forward hybrid, a buoyant latex plush, and a latex-and-coil hybrid built for long-term stability.
-We graded each one on support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
-If you want maximum cooling or adaptability, there are clear standouts; if you want a simpler, budget-first bed, these won’t be it.
+Pro Fit Mattress’s current sale lineup is unapologetically premium: one smart adjustable-support option, one cooling-first hybrid, one buoyant latex plush, and one latex-and-coil hybrid built for stability.
+In our hands-on testing, we scored each mattress on support, cooling, pressure relief, motion isolation, responsiveness, edge support, and durability.
+If you’re chasing cooling or nightly adjustability, the winners are clear; if you’re shopping on price alone, this lineup may feel like overkill.

 Product overview